decorative image for blog on linux php images

 There's another limitation: the official Docker images for PHP only come for two operating systems: Alpine and Debian.
 This also means that for variants of the images that provide Apache, the configuration location for Apache will vary from image to image.
 If your organization or business has expertise in other distributions, you're on your own.

-Building Your Own PHP Images
+Building Your Own PHP Linux Images

 Which brings us to creating your own images.